Angela McMahon named Coach of the Year; Eipp, Farnham, Murphy named to All-Star teams.

-Entering her third year as head coach of the UMass women's lacrosse team, Angela McMahon has built the Minutewomen into one of the premier programs in the Atlantic 10 and in New England.
-During her tenure as head coach, McMahon has twice been named the A-10 Coach of the Year after leading UMass to a pair of Atlantic 10 Tournament Titles and two berths to the NCAA Tournament.
-Her 36-5 record with the Minutewomen is the best in NCAA history for any women's lacrosse coach in their first two seasons at a school.
+Entering her seventh year as head coach of the UMass women's lacrosse team, Angela McMahon has built the Minutewomen into one of the premier programs in the Atlantic 10 and in New England.
+During her tenure as head coach, McMahon has five-times been named the A-10 Coach of the Year after leading UMass to six Atlantic 10 Tournament Titles and six berths to the NCAA Tournament.

 Under her tutelage, UMass players have received high honors from the Atlantic 10 and the IWLCA.
-McMahon and the women's lacrosse program have produced two Offensive Players of the Year (Jackie Lyons & Katie Ferris), a Defensive Player of the Year (Katie Florence), a Rookie of the Year (Ferris) and a Student-Athlete of the Year (Riley Perry).
-All told, 16 players have earned All-Conference accolades, while four were named All-Academic honors.
-Both Ferris and Lyons were All-America honorees, while nine were tabbed to the All-Region Team with a program-high five earning the distinction following the 2012 season.
+McMahon and the women's lacrosse program have produced six Offensive Players of the Year (Jackie Lyons; Katie Ferris - three times; Erika Eipp - twice), two Defensive Players of the Year (Katie Florence, Rachel Vallarelli, Kate Farnham), a Midfielder of the Year (Hannah Murphy - twice), a Rookie of the Year (Ferris) and a Student-Athlete of the Year (Riley Perry).
+All told, 47 players have earned All-Conference accolades, while 13 were presented All-Academic honors.
+Five players have earned All-America status (Ferris, Lyons, Kelsey McGovern, Eipp, Murphy), while 27 have been tabbed to the IWLCA All-Northeast Regional teams.
+On four occasions, UMass produced a program-high five All-Region First Team picks following the 2012, 2013, 2014, and 2015 seasons.

 When McMahon took over as head coach, it was not an unfamiliar program to her.
 She spent two years as an associate head coach for Alexis Venechanos in Amherst before moving on to be the head coach at Connecticut during the 2009 and 2010 seasons.
 Much of the foundational work she put in during the 2007 and 2008 seasons at UMass with Venechanos helped pave the way for the Minutewomen's current success.
 The highlight of her time as associate head coach came in 2008 when UMass defeated top-ranked Richmond in overtime of the Atlantic 10 semifinals putting the Minutewomen in the league finals for the first time since 2003.